Father Michael Goetz Secondary School: 2007 Censorship row

 In January 2007 a row broke out when the award-winning novel Snow Falling on Cedars by David Guterson was pulled from library shelves and classrooms, despite being used in the Grade 11 curriculum, after one parent objected that it contained sexually explicit text.
 The context in question contains a few explicit passages, including a married couple's first sexual encounter, as well as sexual relations between two youths.
 According to the Mississauga News, "a representative of Random House in Canada said the company hadn't heard any complaints about the book this side of the border.
 In the U.S., though, it has been the subject of controversy and bans, not just for the sexual content but also for its violence and exploration of racial issues."
 The book was restored in February following a review by a committee of trustees and curriculum experts.
-Many critics of the board's move argued that the content pales compared to media images to which high school students are exposed to on a daily basis.
+Many critics of the board's move argued that the content pales compared to media images to which high school students are exposed on a daily basis.